-The DAG Chapter 3 (Systems Engineering) with the establishment of manufacturing-related success criteria for the systems engineering technical reviews that occur prior to the acquisition milestones.
+This DoDI 5000.02 policy is specifically reinforced in tThe DAG Chapter 43 (Systems Engineering) with the establishment of manufacturing-related success criteria for the systems engineering technical reviews that occur prior to the acquisition milestones.
 In addition, the DAG also contains success criteria developed for the technical review that marks the transition between Integrated System Design and System Capability and Manufacturing Process Demonstration.
 All of these success criteria are presented as questions that should be answered affirmatively.